Blog Post Thumbnail

 First, let’s pinpoint what your office truly needs.
 Before diving into desk hoteling, it's wise to "create a strong change management plan to help employees adapt."
 This involves considering how the change impacts your team and how you'll support them.
 A key part is analyzing your current space.
 Gathering "data on actual office usage is crucial for determining the appropriate number of desks and optimizing space."
 Observe peak times, ask about in-office days, or use surveys.
 This data helps you decide the right number of desks for your hybrid work software and ensure your setup meets real demand.

-Step 2: Get Your Team On Board and Excited
+Step 2: Get Your Team Excited for the Change

 With your needs clearer, it's time to involve your team.
 Change can be daunting, so "talk to employees early to get their input and address concerns."
 Open dialogue is key.
 Explain why desk hoteling is beneficial for them and the company, and listen to their feedback.
 To ease the transition, focus on "creating clear rules for using the hoteling space and providing training for employees."
 This ensures everyone understands the new system, from booking a desk to shared space etiquette, especially when implementing a flex office software solution.